£12.99 12.990000000 (inc. VAT)

 Lactobacillus paracasei CASEI 431®

 One of the most well-researched strains of Lactobacillus; described in over 80 scientific publications, and tested on thousands of people in over 20 clinical trials.
-Find this strain in For daily immunity.
+Find this strain in Immune Support.

 Lactobacillus paracasei Lpc-37®

 Well-researched and proven to survive to reach the gut alive and adhere to the gut lining.
 Find this strain in Every Day EXTRA.

-Clinically trialled and usually researched as a trio.
-Find this strain in For your cholesterol.
+Clinically trialled to support intimate health.
+Find this strain in For Women.

 Lactobacillus reuteri RC-14®and Lactobacillus rhamnosus GR-1®

 Extensively researched and proven to reach the intimate area; mostly trialled as a pair, in 26 trials and in over 2,500 women.
 Find this strain in For Women.

 Actually a transient yeast, S. boulardii boasts international acclaim and was introduced to the UK and Ireland by Optibac.
-This strain is found in For travelling abroad and Saccharomyces Boulardii.
+This strain is found in Travel Abroad and Saccharomyces Boulardii.